About the coming collapse of the world economy told Chris Matthews in a popular magazine "Fortune".

 The Chinese manufacturing sector has no choice but to lower prices for products in order to maintain its share in world trade.
 But this will lead to deflation in the PRC.
 And then there will be a blow to the economies of Western countries.
 “The western manufacturing sector will be stifled by this import deflation loop,” Edwards said.

 However, Chris Matthews notes, Mr. Edwards has already made similar negative predictions.
 He has been doing this for many years.
-In the 2010 year, for example, he thought that the S & P would also fall.
-It did not come true.
+In 2010, for example, he believed that the S&P would also fall.
+It didn’t come true.

 Of course, this does not mean that Edwards is generally wrong, the author writes.
 Just as Edwards says is true when he claims that global stock markets "hopelessly" depend on a policy of stimulating central banks.
 If this incentive stops, prices may well fall to the bottom.